 Click image above for more details ...and other musings on Jewish life by Israeli poet Hava Pinchas-Cohen.
 Join Rabbi Ilyse Glickman for a journey into the mind and heart of Israeli poet Hava Pinchas-Cohen.
 Pinchas-Cohen’s poetry gives voice to the ongoing conversation of what it means to be an Israeli, what it means to be a Jew, and what it means to be a woman in both of these spheres.
 What is the intersection of ritual garb, motherhood, Read more »

 Tomorrow There Will be Apricots Please join us on Tuesday, April 8 at 2:30 p.m. (please note special time!) for Dr. Janna Nadler’s first of two Book Talks.
 Janna will be reviewing the book, Tomorrow There Will be Apricots.
 She recommends highly that if anyone is interested, please take a moment or two and listen to the audiobook version of Tomorrow There Will be Apricots ?
 The readers are excellent!
-Read more »
+For a complete listing of all Read more »

 Crossing Cairo; a Jewish Woman’s Encounter With Egypt The next Book Club date is April 27, 2014 at 10:00 a.m.
 The book we will be discussing is Crossing Cairo; a Jewish Woman’s Encounter With Egypt by Ruth H. Sohn.
 Rabbi Ruth Sohn, her husband, Reuven and her two sons embark for Egypt for six months, not for vacation, but for a sabbatical.
 Her husband is a rabbi also and an academic in the joint fields of Judaism and Islam.
 After Read more »